Daeron II Targaryen

 A Dance with Dragons (mentioned)

 Daeron II Targaryen, known as Daeron the Good, was the twelfth Lord of the Seven Kingdoms from House Targaryen.
+Daeron brought Dorne peacefully into the realm, uniting all the lands of Westeros south of the wall.
 His bastard half-brother, Daemon Blackfyre, challenged his rule and the result was a terrible civil war, the First Blackfyre Rebellion.
-The war was mostly won by his sons and his other half-brother, Brynden Rivers.
 Daeron died during the Great Spring Sickness in 209 AC.

 Character and Appearance